danielfears/warden/README.md

 ------

-Ability to update existing credentials and support for AWS is in the works, stay tuned.
+Support for AWS is in the works, so stay tuned.

 Authored by Daniel Fears.